 In connection with the Merger Transaction, internal, stand-alone, pre-transaction financial forecasts were prepared.
 These forecasts are based on numerous variables and assumptions that are inherently uncertain and are beyond the control of each company's management team, including assumptions with respect to macro-economic trends, interest rates and anticipated growth rates, and is not necessarily indicative of what each company's actual results of operations, cash flows or financial position would be on the dates indicated.
-The assumptions used in preparing these forecasts may not prove to be accurate and other factors may affect Liquidia Corporation's actual results and financial condition after the completion of the Merger Transaction, which may cause Liquidia Corporation's actual results and financial condition to differ materially from the estimates contained in the unaudited prospective financial information prepared for us and RareGen.
+The assumptions used in preparing these forecasts may not prove to be accurate and other factors may affect Liquidia Corporation's actual results and financial condition after the completion of the Merger Transaction, which may cause Liquidia Corporation's actual results and financial information prepared for us and RareGen.
 These forecasts were not prepared with a view to public disclosure, are subject to significant economic, competitive, industry and other uncertainties and may not be achieved in full, at all, or within projected timeframes.
 The failure of our or RareGen's businesses to achieve projected results could have a material adverse effect on the price of Liquidia Corporation common stock, Liquidia Corporation's financial position, and Liquidia Corporation's operating results and cash flows.